-The aims of rewilding resonate with a lot of people, however not everyone has the time or knowledge required to assess the value and feasibility of different interventions.
-That’s why we have developed a rewilding project selection process that ensures that our member’s support has the greatest possible impact.
-Here we let you in on this process so that you can understand how we work and feel confident that these projects are worthwhile.
-Before deciding whether to support a rewilding project, we carry out a systematic selection process and check if the project meets the following criteria.
+The aims of rewilding resonate with a lot of people.
+Our rewilding projects are a way to translate this enthusiasm into concrete action towards restoring degraded ecosystems.
+We have developed a rewilding project design and selection process that aims to ensure that our members' support has the greatest possible impact.
+Here, we let you in on this process so that you can understand how we work and feel confident that these projects are worthwhile.

 To be suitable, the project must aim to achieve one or more of these objectives that are central to rewilding.